 David M. Mann, Chairman, Vascular BioSciences & VBS Pharmaceuticals

 As the founder of both Vascular BioSciences and VBS Pharmaceuticals, Mr. Mann has led Vascular BioSciences since its inception in 1995, and VBS Pharmaceuticals since 2004.
-Mr. Mann, the inventor of the endoarterial biopsy catheter, has been awarded 26 patents both U.S. and foreign, is an author of 11 scientific publications, and has been awarded 6 competitive federal and state research grants as the Principal or Co-Principal Investigator.
-Prior to founding Vascular BioSciences, Mr. Mann was company scientist for Pearce Structures, where he developed and implemented leak detection systems to build Biosphere II, the world’s largest airtight structure.
-Mr. Mann holds an engineering physics degree from the University of Colorado, Boulder.
+Mr. Mann is the inventor of the endoarterial biopsy catheter and co-discoverer of CAR peptide’s utility for pulmonary hypertension, sepsis and other diseases.
+Mr. Mann has been awarded over 30 patents both U.S. and foreign, is an author of 18 scientific publications, and has been awarded 10 highly competitive federal and state research grants totaling $5.8 million as the Principal or Co-Principal Investigator.
+David Mann holds an engineering physics degree from the University of Colorado, Boulder.

 Masanobu Komatsu, Ph.D., Board Member, VBS Pharmaceuticals